-In accordance with Ontario Regulation 287/07 made under the Ontario Clean Water Act, 2006 the Grand River Conservation Authority acting as the Grand River Source Protection Authority on behalf of the Township of Southgate and Source Protection Committee completed pre-consultation for the Grand River Source Protection Plan update with the various implementing bodies affected by the plan.
+In accordance with Ontario Regulation 287/07 made under the Ontario Clean Water Act, 2006 the Grand River Conservation Authority acting as the Grand River Source Protection Authority on behalf of the Township of Southgate and Source Protection Committee complete pre-consultation for the Grand River Source Protection Plan update with the various implementing bodies affected by the plan.

-The pre-consultation process began on February 11, 2019.
+The pre-consultation process began on April 6, 2021.
 No new and/or amended policies or maps for the Township of Southgate were included as part of the pre-consultation process.
-For a complete draft of the Source Protection Plan, agencies were directed to www.sourcewater.ca
+For a complete draft of the Source Protection Plan, agencies are directed to contact: